-Sometimes it’s important to talk about issues larger than our collection and lessons, so I need to discuss with you an “invisible disability” that is all too prevalent today.
+Sometimes it’s important to talk about issues larger than our collection and lessons, especially if they impact the students we work with.
+That said, I need to make you aware of an “invisible” disability that is all too prevalent today.
 That disability is called Multiple Chemical Sensitivity.

 Lest you think I’m referring to some extreme hypochondriac’s wild fantasy, let me assure you that MCS is hardly a rare condition.
 More than 10 million Americans suffer from multiple chemical sensitivity.
 That’s greater than the population of 41 individual U.S. states!

-The Federal government considers MCS a legitimate disability.
+The Federal government addresses Multiple Chemical Sensitivity in various departmental guidelines.
 Bennie Howard, Acting Director of the Office of Disability Policy at the U.S. Department of Housing and Urban Development in Washington, D.C. states that, under the Fair Housing Act, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act, HUD considers multiple chemical sensitivity to be a disability.

 The Center for Disease Control, another Federal agency, implemented a new Indoor Environmental Quality Policy in June 2009 for all its facilities.
 It addresses the issue of MCS as follows:

 Only green cleaning products shall be specified and used within CDC facilities and leased spaces unless otherwise approved by the Office of Health and Safety.
 [Under Definitions, Green Cleaning Products are “Janitorial cleaning products that are biodegradable, of low toxicity, fragrance-free, and otherwise less hazardous to human health or the environment.”]

 1. Non-Permissible Products